Maxidn/nlp-project/README.md

 # Tweet Sentiment Classification with RoBERTa and ELECTRA

-This project fine-tunes two transformer-based models — RoBERTa and ELECTRA — on a COVID-19 tweet sentiment classification task.
+This project fine-tunes two transformer-based models, RoBERTa and ELECTRA, on a COVID-19 tweet sentiment classification task.
 It also applies compression techniques (quantization, pruning, FP16) to reduce model size and improve inference efficiency.

 ## 🧠 Task
 Multi-class classification of tweet sentiments into five categories: